 - Describe biases and variables in language acquisition

-This module focuses on second language learning and the process students go through to acquire a second language.
-In this module, you will compare multilingualism to monolingualism, learn each stage of second language acquisition, and analyze language learning programs.
+This course focuses on second language learning and the process students go through to acquire a second language.
+In this course, you will compare multilingualism to monolingualism, learn each stage of second language acquisition, and analyze language learning programs.